gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

   Name opsName `json:"name"`
   // Status of the last operation, one of pending, progress, completed, failed.
   State OperationState `json:"state"`
-  // Last time the operation state transitioned from one to another.
+  // LastTransitionTime is the time at which the operation state last transitioned from one state to another.
   LastTransitionTime metav1.Time `json:"lastTransitionTime"`
   // A human readable message indicating details about the last operation.
   Reason string `json:"reason"`